 In 1988, he moved to a house in the desert.
-With him were Sara Aldrete - Constanzo’s lover and high priestess in the cult - and the Hernandez brothers, another drug cartel and devotees of Constanzo.
-A total of fourteen cult members came and went to do Constanzo’s bidding.
+With him were Sara Aldrete - Constanzo’s lover and high priestess in the cult, and another drug cartel and devotees of Constanzo.
 He used a large cauldron to create mixtures of animal remains, sticks, and human body parts.
 At this desert enclave, they adopted the name Los Narcos-Satanicos and murdered 15 people.

-In an 18-month span of the early 1980s, 18 women in Illinois were abducted, mutilated, and killed.
-Bodies began appearing slashed and stabbed, often with one of their breasts removed.
-Behind the spree was brothers Andrew and Thomas Kokoraleis, along with their friends Robert Gecht and Edward Spreitzer.
+In an 18-month span of the early 1980s, around 20 women in Illinois were abducted, mutilated, and killed.
+Behind the spree was brothers Andrew and Thomas Kokoraleis, along with their friends Robin Gecht and Edward Spreitzer.